neondatabase/website/content/docs/guides/prisma.md

   - /docs/guides/prisma-guide
 ---

-Prisma is an open-source, next-generation ORM that allows you to manage and interact with your database.
-This guide describes how to connect from Prisma to Neon.
-It also covers how to connect when using Prisma Client from serverless functions and how to address connection timeout issues.
+Prisma is an open-source, next-generation ORM that enables you to manage and interact with your database.
+This guide explains how to connect Prisma to Neon, as well as how to establish connections when using Prisma Client in serverless functions and resolve connection timeout issues.

 For information about using Prisma Migrate with Neon, see [Use Prisma Migrate with Neon](/docs/guides/prisma-migrate).